Coherent structure detection and the inverse cascade mechanism in two-dimensional Navier-Stokes turbulence: Coherence specifications

-The thermal bath is associated with the equilibration of the continuous forcing, which injects energy at a constant rate replenishing the system with small-scale structures.
-This leads to an $A$-independent flux and the conservation of the vortex energy $E_v$.
+In this model, the thermal bath is associated with the equilibration of the flow with the continuous forcing, which injects energy at a constant rate generating small-scale vorticity.
+This leads to an $A$-independent flux of $E_v$ in $A$-space.
 The intermediate scaling regime consists of a self-similar distribution of vortex sizes.
-It is assumed that the enstrophy lost through filament shedding during merger and aggregation processes is replaced by the enstrophy injection such that the vortex enstrophy $Z_v$ is conserved.
+It is assumed that the enstrophy lost through filament shedding during merger and aggregation processes is replaced by the enstrophy injection such that the vortex enstrophy $Z_v$ is also approximately conserved.
 In the front regime, vortices are expected to be large and distant from each other, such that merging events rarely occur.
-Thus, conserving the vortex number $N_v$.
-Based on these local conservation assumptions, the scaling laws of the number density for varying area regimes are derived as
+Thus, approximately conserving the vortex number $N_v$.
+Based on these conservation assumptions, the scaling laws of the number density for varying area regimes are derived as \citep[see][]{BurgessScott2017,BurgessScott2018}

-A problem of the number density is the \textit{correct} choice of the area $A$, which is inherently related to the question of how to reasonably define a coherent structure.
-Therefore, a comprehensive threshold sensitivity study for all of the proposed identification methods is conducted in section \ref{section4}.
+We take the best achievable agreement with the three regime subdivision \eqref{eq:three_part_number_density} as a reference to gauge the threshold values in \eqref{eq:decomposition_coherent} and \eqref{eq:decomposition_residual}.
+Please note that this qualitative level of agreement mainly relies on the assumption that the emergence and the evolution of coherence are asymptotically self-similar for sufficiently large scale-separation between the regions of the forcing and the large scales of the system under consideration.
+This can only be fulfilled up to a rather modest approximate level in turbulence DNS.
+In the present work, the scaling exponents are considered relative to each other.
+Thus, their absolute numerical values are not of principal importance to the investigation.
+They are nevertheless mentioned above for completeness.